alexzhang13/alexzhang13.github.io/_pages/about.md

 co-lead the <a href="https://gpu-mode.github.io/discord-cluster-manager/docs/intro/">GPU programming leaderboard</a>!

 <hr>
+Right now, I'm particularly interested in systems for/in ML, scaling and understanding language models, and applications of AI to the natural sciences!

 <p style="margin-bottom: 0.1rem;">I got into AI research because I wanted to design intelligent bots for video games when I was younger:</p>
 <ul>